Each team member in an Extended Learning Opportunity plays an integral part of its success. The general roles of each in an ELO Team are:

 - Be available to students during the ELO to provide guidance, support, academic assistance, and answer questions pertaining to the ELO;

-- Meet with students regularly throughout the ELO to assess student progress;
+- Meet with students regularly (approximately bi-weekly) throughout the ELO to assess student progress;

-- Collaborate with parents/guardians as partners in the ELO process;
+- If necessary, collaborate with parents/guardians as partners in the ELO process;

 - Keep track of meetings and student work submitted;